 If you knew your life will end tomorrow, would you be satisfied with the way you lived?
 Have you done everything you wanted to do with your life or would you have some of the biggest regrets in life discussed below?

-In the past year, since the COVID-19 pandemic started, we have witnessed just how fragile life is, and how quickly things can change.
-We have learned the importance of enjoying everything life has to offer because tomorrow is not guaranteed.
+When the COVID-19 pandemic started, we witnessed just how fragile life is, and how quickly things can change.
+We learned the importance of enjoying everything life has to offer now because tomorrow is not guaranteed.

 To avoid looking back later and wishing you had done things differently, it would be good if you learned to live your life to the fullest and appreciate every moment now.
 Recognizing some of the most common regrets people have later in life can help you avoid having the same ones.

 8 of the Biggest Regrets in Life and How to Avoid Them

 Time wasted can never be recovered, and this is one of the biggest regrets people have when they are older or dying.
 In this, we are not talking about the 1 or 2 hours you spent watching TV; we are talking about several hours, days, months, or years wasted on things that didn’t make your life better but instead derailed it.